Beta oxidation: General mechanism of beta oxidation

+This acetyl-CoA then enters the mitochondrial tricarboxylic acid cycle (TCA cycle).
+Both the fatty acid beta-oxidation and the TCA cycle produce NADH and FADH2, which are used by the electron transport chain to generate ATP.

 Fatty acids are oxidized by most of the tissues in the body.
-However, some tissues such as the red blood cells of mammals (which do not contain mitochondria), and cells of the central nervous system do not use fatty acids for their energy requirements, but instead use carbohydrates (red blood cells and neurons) or ketone bodies (neurons only).
+However, some tissues such as the red blood cells of mammals (which do not contain mitochondria) and cells of the central nervous system do not use fatty acids for their energy requirements, but instead use carbohydrates (red blood cells and neurons) or ketone bodies (neurons only).

 Because many fatty acids are not fully saturated or do not have an even number of carbons, several different mechanisms have evolved, described below.

 Even-numbered saturated fatty acids

 Once inside the mitochondria, each cycle of β-oxidation, liberating a two carbon unit (acetyl-CoA), occurs in a sequence of four reactions:

 This process continues until the entire chain is cleaved into acetyl CoA units.
 The final cycle produces two separate acetyl CoAs, instead of one acyl CoA and one acetyl CoA.
 For every cycle, the Acyl CoA unit is shortened by two carbon atoms.
 Concomitantly, one molecule of FADH2, NADH and acetyl CoA are formed.